Upsert (ON CONFLICT / ON DUPLICATE KEY)

 -

-Performance: ON DUPLICATE KEY UPDATE typically performs better than separate SELECT then INSERT or UPDATE operations, as it avoids multiple roundtrips.
+Performance: Upsert performs better than separate SELECT + INSERT/UPDATE, as it avoids multiple roundtrips.

 -

-Auto-increment Behavior: When an insert is converted to an update, it doesn’t consume an auto-increment value.
+Auto-increment Behavior: When an insert is converted to an update, it does not consume an auto-increment value.

 -